ultradns/terraform-provider-ultradns/docs/data-sources/rdpool.md

 * `zone_name` - (Required) (String) Name of the zone.
 * `owner_name` - (Required) (String) The domain name of the owner of the RRSet.
 Can be either a fully qualified domain name (FQDN) or a relative domain name.
 If provided as a FQDN, it must be contained within the zone name's FQDN.
 * `record_type` - (Required) (String) Must be formatted as the well-known resource record type (A or AAAA) or the corresponding number for the type (1 or 28).<br/>
-Below are the supported resource record type with its corresponding number:<br/>
+Below are the supported resource record types with the corresponding number:<br/>
 `A (1)`
 `AAAA (28)`